-Common symptoms from vein problems include leg heaviness, fatigue, swelling, throbbing, aching, itching, restless legs, and cramps.
+Common varicose vein symptoms include leg heaviness, leg swelling, throbbing, fatigue, aching, itching, restless legs, and cramps.
 Visible signs of vein disease range from spider veins, varicose veins, swollen legs, to skin changes including darkening, thickening or ulceration of the tissues around the ankles.

 Most varicose vein problems arise when the valves in leg veins aren’t working to keep the blood moving out of the legs normally.
 When that happens, more blood pools in the veins under higher pressure than the veins are designed to handle.
 This is referred to as Venous Hypertension.
 The longer someone with these problems has their feet dependent, the more blood pools in their veins and the higher the pressure there becomes.
 This leads to the typical symptoms of aching, heaviness, fatigue, and throbbing associated with venous disease.
 It also leads to swelling in the legs and ankles as fluid starts to leak through the vein wall and accumulates in the soft tissues of the legs.

 These symptoms typically are mildest first thing in the morning after the legs have been up, and get progressively worse throughout the day as the legs are down.
 The symptoms may be relieved by elevating the legs, wearing compression stockings to provide support, walking or taking pain medications.